 The winding road that brought my client right back to her passion

 Angela was an ex-PE teacher, a keen weight lifter, and brand new life coach when she reached out to me.
 She was looking for a business coach who would help her launch her new business and attract more clients.
 She already had been coaching a few clients, but her audience and niche was not clear.
 There are thousands of life coaches out there, so what was going to set her apart?
+Building a business as a new life coach is no easy feat.
+This is what we did while working together.

 We set off on a journey to discover not only who Angela’s ideal client is, but actually, where her own joy and core strength lies.
 And that turned out to be way more obvious than she initially thought.
 This is her story.